-You are not covered for genetic counseling, except as described in Chapter 4: Description of Benefits under Testing, Laboratory, and Radiology and Routine and Preventive or as identified on the U.S. Preventive Services Task Force list of Grade A and B Recommendations.
-If you need more details about USPSTF recommended counseling, including a current list of recommendations, please visit our website at www.hmsa.com or call us at one of the phone numbers listed on the back cover of this Guide.
+You are not covered for genetic counseling, except as described in Chapter 4: Description of Benefits under Testing, Laboratory, and Radiology and Special Benefits - Disease Management and Preventive Services or as identified on the U.S. Preventive Services Task Force list of Grade A and B Recommendations.
+If you need more details about USPSTF recommended counseling, including a current list of recommendations, please visit our website at www.hmsa.com or call us at one of the phone numbers listed on the back of this Guide.